kta60/soc-analyst-portfolio/cyberdefenders/webstrike-analysis/report.md

 A POST request to `/reviews/upload.php` was examined, which indicated a file upload attempt.
 By expanding the Hypertext Transfer Protocol section, the User-Agent string used by the attacker was identified.

 The User-Agent was:
 `Mozilla/5.0 (X11; Linux x86_64; rv:109.0) Gecko/20100101 Firefox/115.0`

 This suggests the attacker was using a Linux-based system with Firefox, which can help in detecting and filtering similar malicious activity.

+### 7. Identifying the Uploaded Web Shell

+HTTP POST requests to `/reviews/upload.php` were analyzed to determine how the suspicious file was introduced.

+Two upload attempts were identified.
+The first attempt used the filename `image.php`, but the server response returned "Invalid file format", indicating that the upload failed.

+A second upload attempt used the filename:

+`image.jpg.php`

+By following the HTTP stream, the server response returned "File uploaded successfully", confirming that this file was successfully uploaded.

+The file content revealed a PHP reverse shell payload, indicating that the attacker successfully deployed a malicious web shell on the server.
 ---

 ## Findings